 This guide for shopping and groceries is for braces.
 Therefore, some of you might say that ice cream and frozen yogurt have sugar, which is bad for teeth.
 While that may be the case, when it comes to braces, it can be a sore and uncomfortable experience.

 It can be overwhelming and a lot to deal with for new patients.
-So we like to encourage families to let their kids to partake in ice cream and frozen yogurt every so often.
-Ice cream and frozen yogurt is soft and cold.
+So we like to encourage families to let their kids partake in ice cream and frozen yogurt every so often.
+Ice cream and frozen yogurt are soft and cold.
 The cold temperatures can help numb the pain, but also the sweetness of the dessert helps make anyone feel better.

 Where’s The Scoop: An extremely popular and modern ice cream place for many families and young people.
 The great thing about Where’s The Scoop is that it isn’t just the same old ice cream place, but adds a fun, new flair to ice cream.
 They do the rolled ice cream and fun combinations that make anyone’s sweet tooth imagination go through the roof.
 So once you have your braces, go ahead and enjoy yourself and have that amazing bowl of ice cream!

 Luv-a-Bowl: For those that don’t need the sweetness overload, there are also acai bowls.
 Acai bowls are a great cold, sweet alternative to frozen yogurt and ice cream.
-Sometimes finding healthy alternatives is difficult because you have to drive all over to find one, but luckily for us we have an acai bowl place right here in Johns Creek.
+Sometimes finding healthy alternatives is difficult because you have to drive all over to find one, but luckily for us, we have an acai bowl place right here in Johns Creek.
 Luv-a-Bowl is a great acai place and one that many local residents love.

 Sweetfrog: And of course, we couldn’t leave off frozen yogurt.
 Frozen yogurt is also a really popular option as people love to mix and match their own flavors and toppings.
 Sweetfrog is located next to the theatre and across from Whole Foods.
 Just be mindful of toppings, you don’t want any toppings that are too hard and chewy, for example, gummy bears.